yafernandes/helm-charts-datadog/CONTRIBUTING.md

 They may work with older versions though.

 ### Running the Tests
-Go sources are located under `test` directory.
-Repository uses [Go workspace][go-ws], so test can be run from the repository root using following command:
+Go sources are located under the `test` directory.
+The repository uses [Go workspace][go-ws], so tests can be run from the repository root using following command:

 ```shell
  make test